 Type of Work

-Most electricians fall into one of two categories:
+Most electricians fall into one of the following three categories:

 - Inside electricians.
 Technicians in this job typically work for one particular business or factory while handling the maintenance and repair of equipment, electrical systems and motors.
 The ability to update or install a whole wiring system is also a requirement as many factories need a regular overhaul to meet code conditions.
 Technicians are employees of the company they work for rather than a contractor.